-Our first climbing day-it was December 19, about one and a half months after the '80 days' of the expedition started . . . a sure demonstration of how much time and effort an expedition spends getting there and getting home again.
+Our first climbing day - it was December 19, about one and a half months after the '80 days' of the expedition started . . . a sure demonstration of how much time and effort an expedition spends getting there and getting home again.

 We quickly skinned up to the col at the foot of our ridge where we donned crampons and reached about 11,200 feet on a small face.
 Here we were forced on to the ridge which consisted of the most incredibly hard ice.
-Al moved up a few yards and then came back, saying he'd climbed a few yards of stuff like this in the Alps, but 2,000 feet of it just wasn't on.
+Al moved up a few yards and then came back, saving he'd climbed a few vards of stuff like this in the Alps, but 2,000 feet of it just wasn't on.
 We retreated and looked at the Argentinian route through a serac field but thought it dangerous.
 Then I remembered a possible route that I'd seen from down-valley.
 The geography is very complex and we are still trying to work some of the details out.
 We ran around the corner, trailing an exceedingly dejected Claudio whose English never allows him to follow the action at such times.
 We had long ago concluded that getting a Chilean to the top of Valentin was the main aim of the expedition as far as the Chileans were concerned, as the only people to have climbed their mountain were the hated Argentinians.
 Claudio could see the only climbing day and only opportunity slipping away.
 We hurried on now, realising that it was a long way through soft snow and we should have brought our skis.
 But yes, there was the ridge that should take us to the north peak from where we could turn south to the main peak.
-But it seemed to consist of the same hard green ice way along.
-We turned harder left as we saw a steep snow mount which deliberate active ice cliffs and the head of the between this ridge and the east face of the mountain.
+But it seemed to consist of the same hard green ice topped for a quick feed, and then carried on at a more in the pace as distances were deceptive.
+However, now we had and even Claudio cheered up as we plugged on up through and we were annoyed to see fifteen minutes later that the bottom of the later that developed a huge hogsback.
+At the bottom of the had reached on the south-west ridge.
+By 1.30 p.m. we reached the botween the north peak and the main peak only to realise had lost the mountain for this day.

-(it was 11 a.m.) urged us to hurry on, but we were with the altitude.
+We turned harder left as we saw a steep snow individual between active ice cliffs and the head of the between this ridge and the east face of the mountain. (it was 11 a.m.) urged us to hurry on, but we were with the altitude.